Aiden-FE/compass-artifact/libraries/utils/README_en.md

     /** Triggered after system theme changes */ afterSystemThemeChange?: (systemTheme: 'light' | 'dark') => void;
   };
+  /**
+   * @description Whether to disable automatic follow of system theme if no theme is set or theme is default
+   * @todo When the system theme is automatically followed, the theme data named light or dark is automatically applied.
+If it does not exist, the theme is not applied.
+   */
+  disableFollowSystemTheme?: boolean;
 }
 declare class ThemeManager {
   /** Current System theme */